 1) Define your challenge

 Begin by asking the question: “What does sustainability mean for us?”
-Remember that the answer must fit your organization and that it’s absolutely essential to incorporate requirements, needs and preferences from internal and external stakeholders, as well as any laws and regulations.
+Remember that the answer must fit your organisation and that it’s absolutely essential to incorporate requirements, needs and preferences from internal and external stakeholders, as well as any laws and regulations.
 One practical way of obtaining an answer is to carry out a materiality analysis where internal and external stakeholders are each given an axis on a matrix.
 The importance to the stakeholders is marked from high to low on each axis.

 2) Define your goals